Historical Fiction

 SUMMARY

-In the winter of 1692, as hysteria grips Salem Village and accusations of witchcraft spread like wildfire through Massachusetts, Annabelle Sullivan walks a dangerous line between silence and defiance.
-A thoughtful young woman with a fierce sense of justice, Annabelle watches in growing horror as her neighbors—women she has known her entire life—are dragged from their homes and imprisoned on the flimsiest of charges.
+In the winter of 1692, as hysteria grips Salem Village and accusations of witchcraft spread through Massachusetts, Annabelle Sullivan walks a dangerous line between silence and defiance.
+A thoughtful young woman with a fierce sense of justice, Annabelle watches in growing horror as her neighbors, women she has known her entire life, are dragged from their homes and imprisoned on the flimsiest of charges.

 Living on a modest farm with her iron-willed sister Elizabeth and their devoted mother Jane, Annabelle has always understood that women in the colonies must tread carefully.
 But as the trials intensify and the accusations draw ever closer to those she loves, Annabelle must decide how much she is willing to risk to protect the innocent.
 With Elizabeth's fearless spirit pushing them toward danger and Jane's quiet strength holding them together, the Sullivan women find themselves at the heart of a community tearing itself apart.